-I’m sure most of you have heard or read the familiar story of someone working on a home project that went down to their local home improvement center for help.
+I’m sure most of you have heard or read the familiar story of someone that was working on a home project and went down to their local home improvement center for help.
 When telling their ill-fated story, they quote the famous words, “They told me this would work”, only to be followed up by the even more infamous words, “But now I have a problem”.

 Unfortunately, we get many questions from our readers that quote these famous lines when they have an issue they need to solve with a concrete sealer, paint, or garage floor coating that they have purchased from their local home improvement center.

 I’ll be the first to admit that I like home improvement centers.
 In fact, I have a Home Depot and a Lowes in opposite directions within a few blocks of my home.
 They are awfully convenient and they are full of nice employees that want to help.
-The problem however is that occasionally these nice employees have limited knowledge of the particular project you are working on and garage flooring is no different.
+The problem, however, is that occasionally these nice employees have limited knowledge of the particular project you are working on and garage flooring is one of them.

 In fact, when it comes to epoxy coatings and sealers for a garage floor, most employees at these stores have little to no real time application experience at all.
 Their understanding of these products and how they work in relation to each other is often limited in most cases to what is labeled on the product or what another employee has taught them.

 Combine this with the typical questions they receive about what is best for someone’s garage floor project; you now have a recipe for a possible unhappy ending.

 Are home improvement centers bad for garage flooring?

 Home improvement centers are not necessarily a bad place to purchase garage flooring products.
 On the contrary, you can sometimes find great deals on the appropriate flooring materials.
 They can also be a good source for cleaning agents, supplies, and concrete repair materials for your project as well.